Betchip/Betchip/doc/translation_process.md

 **Note:** that the language translation file **must end in `.qm`** (the compiled extension), and not `.ts`.

 ### Questions and general assistance
-The Betchip-Core translation maintainers include *tcatm, seone, Diapolo, wumpus and luke-jr*.
-You can find them, and others. dev@betchip.io
+You can contact us at dev@betchip.io